 If someone adds an item to their shopping cart but does not make a purchase, this is considered an abandoned cart.
 Hence, the flow is triggered when someone starts a checkout, but there is a filter on the flow excluding anyone who completes their purchase.

 It is important to note that everyone who starts a checkout will enter the flow.
-Then, depending on whether or not they place an order, they will be skipped.
-For this reason, you may see a large number of people who enter the flow being skipped due to "failing Flow Filters."
-This is nothing to be alarmed about and simply means the flow is functioning correctly by not sending abandoned cart emails to people who placed an order.
+If they go on to place an order, they will be skipped.
+For this reason, you will typically see a large number of people who enter the flow being skipped due to "failing flow filters."
+This is actually a good thing and simply means the flow is functioning correctly by not sending abandoned cart emails to people who placed an order.

 If you have more than one email in your flow, Klaviyo will check your Flow Filters before each individual email is sent out.
 This means that if someone completes their purchase after the first email, they won't receive any other emails in your series.